HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/deployment/DeployOnAzure.md

-# How to Deploy DX 9.5 on Azure AKS
+# How to deploy DX 9.5 on the Azure Kubernetes Service

 ## Applies to